Tobias-Freire/Using-Cloudinary-API/README.md

 # Using-Cloudinary-API
-<h2>Just a little code using Cloudinari AI and API to remove images background</h2>
+<h2>Just a little code using Cloudinary AI and API to remove images background</h2>